tetris245/ULTRAbc/README.md

 * Updated the hooking in a BC function to add UBC buttons in the chat rooms
 * Updated the ChatSearchCreateSearchMenu function
 * Updated several functions related to Information Sheet and Preferences
-* Removed modSDK as it's now integrated in the game code